marol1210/tabris-connect-migration-guide/README.md

        }
      }
    }
    ```

-7. In root directory of the repository with source code of the application create following directories hierarchy `.github/workflows`.
+7. In root directory of the repository with source code of the application, create following directories hierarchy `.github/workflows`.

    ```shell
    mkdir -p .github/workflows